Table.offset()

 Remarks

-Return a collection when the first N entries in the object store are ignored.
-If it is requested to skip the LAST N entries rather than the first, this method can be used in combination with the Collection.reverse() method.
+Returns a collection where the first N entries in the object store are ignored.
+If it is requested to skip the LAST N entries rather than the FIRST N entries, then this method can be used in combination with the Collection.reverse() method.

 This method is equivalent to: